pariosur/movie_buddy/README.md

 # Movie Buddy
-> It's movie night and the question comes up again: "which movie should we watch?"
+> It's movie night and the question comes up again: "which movie should we watch?".
 Worry no more, this app will make your life easier!
 > Just pick two movies and the app will return the best recommendations for both.
 >
 > Live demo [_here_](https://moviebuddy.streamlitapp.com/).